Stacked Bar Chart Visualization with lc_pie_bar_*

 Highlight Modes

-The system automatically selects the best mode based on available space and context:
+The lc_pie_bar widget automatically selects the best highlight mode based on available space and context:

-- All segments translate down into a waterfall layout extending below the bar
+- All segments translate down into an expanded row layout extending below the bar

 - Each highlighted segment gets its own row; contiguous non-highlighted segments share a row